scottcolfer/scottcolfer.github.io/_posts/2020-03-30-2020-book-update-maelstrom.md

 A global pandemic has appeared, taken root, and taken over.
 We’re all indoors, living off a diet of TV, films, and takeaway.
 It’s like being in my 20s again.

 Happily, I became a dad in January.
 A tiny, small human has appeared, taken root, and taken over.
-Life is about sleeping, bodily fluids, and feeding.
+Life is about sleeping, feeding, and ignoring housework.
 It’s like being in my 20s again (badum-tish).

 Into this whirlpool I have poured my ideas for a book on product management.
 I’ve jotted-down ideas that have occured in snatched moments.
 I actually made it out of the house to test ideas with human beings *in the flesh* in January and February.
 Thoughts reworked, connected, and discarded.
 It feels as though something has started to emerge from the churn.